juhana/vorple-if.com/docs/listeners.md

 * `expectCommand`: triggers after the game starts waiting for lineinput from the player (command line input)
-* `submitCommand`: triggers after the user has submitted the lineinput and after input filters have run (see later chapters for info about input filters) but before the input has been sent to the Inform game
+* `submitCommand`: triggers after the user has submitted the lineinput and after [input filters](/docs/filters.html) have run, but before the input has been sent to the Inform game
 * `expectKeypress`: triggers after the game starts waiting for a keypress (charinput)
-* `submitKeypress`: triggers after the player has pressed a key in response to the game expecting a keypress and after input filters have run but before the keypress has been sent to the Inform game
+* `submitKeypress`: triggers after the player has pressed a key in response to the game expecting a keypress and after input filters have run, but before the keypress has been sent to the Inform game
-* `quit`: triggers when the engine ends the game: e.g. the player commanded QUIT
+* `quit`: triggers after the engine ends the game, e.g. the player commanded QUIT

 (The words "before" and "after" in the above list mean "immediately